Main Content

 Program Criteria

-Eligibility is open to junior faculty holding a full-time, tenure-track position with the rank of assistant professor.
-Preference will be given to
+• Junior faculty holding a full-time, tenure-track position with the rank of assistant professor.

-- those not already receiving University/College summer funding (NOT including summer school teaching salary).
-Those receiving summer salary support from an external grant and/or contract remain eligible to apply for JFSRP support as long as they are not already compensated for 100% of time.
-Faculty must be at TCU for the full year of the award, summer through the following spring.
+• Those not already receiving University/College summer funding (NOT including summer school teaching salary).
+Those receiving summer salary support from an external grant and/or contract remain eligible to apply for JFSRP support as long as they are not already compensated for 100% of time

 Award Amount

-The amount of summer salary available to a successful applicant is $6,000.
+The amount of summer salary supplement available to a successful applicant is $6,000.
 (Note that taxes will be withheld.)
 No funding will be paid for retirement benefits.
 Successful applicants will also be eligible to teach in no more than two regular summer school sessions contingent upon departmental need and the availability of funding for summer school classes.

 Number of Awards